-As soon as immediate health and safety concerns are addressed, and relevant school staff have been informed, the principal must report all incidents, suspicions and disclosures of child abuse as soon as possible.
+As soon as immediate health and safety concerns are addressed, and relevant school staff have been informed, the Principal/Assistant Principal must report all incidents, suspicions and disclosures of child abuse as soon as possible.

 The following steps will ensure our school complies with the four critical actions as well as additional actions required under the Child Safe Standards.